-With just over 2 hours cruising time from Plymouth, you’ll want to leave plenty of time to have a full day on the water.
+Within easy cruising distance from Plymouth, you’ll want to leave plenty of time to have a full day on the water.
 The Fal offers so much; on one side of the river you have the busy, historical town of Falmouth, a bustling town with old quays and a maritime museum as well as Pendennis Castle.

 On the other side you have the stunning village of St Mawes which also boasts a castle and St.Anthony’s Head.
 If you head further up river you’ll find beautiful winding creeks with plenty of wildlife.
 The Pandora Inn in Restronguet is an award-winning 13th century pub on the water with a large pontoon that is well worth a visit.

 Visiting Dittisham by Boat